 Mike joined KTF in 2014 as Operations Manager.
 From filmmaking and television to event management and more recently organisational development and leadership in the professional services sector, Mike brings diverse experience and a passion for international development to KTF.
 He holds a Bachelor Degree in Commerce from the University of Wollongong with a double major in Marketing and Event Management and has had extensive experience in monitoring KTF programs in a volunteer capacity.
 Mike manages our leadership and livelihood programs and is our resident event manager and filmmaker.

 Since joining in 2011, Petra has been responsible for the evolution of our programs across PNG.
+Petra has recently overseen and implemented KTF’s Teach for Tomorrow project which has trained over 1,600 elementary teachers for PNG.
 With over 18 years experience in the PNG education system, Petra has held roles including Schools Advisor with the International Education Agency, School Principal of Rabaul International School, and Deputy Principal of Gordon International School.
 She is a qualified trainer and assessor and has extensive experience in teacher induction, training and professional development programs.
 Petra has a Bachelor Degree in Education, a Post Graduate Diploma in Business Management, and a Cert IV in Training and Assessment.
-Petra is from Oro Province in PNG
+Petra is from Oro Province in PNG.

 Projects & Administration Officer: Caitlin Quinn

 Caitlin joined KTF in February 2016 as our Projects & Administration Officer.
 Originally from Washington, DC, Caitlin brings several years of experience in project operations and administrative management across the government, non-profit, and academic sectors.
 Caitlin holds a Bachelor’s Degree in Political Science from Boston College and a Master’s Degree in Human Rights from the University of Sydney.
 In 2009-2010, Caitlin lived in Tanzania, where she taught at a high school and worked at a foster home for local orphaned children.
 Her time in Tanzania inspired her to work in the areas of international development and humanitarian aid.
-Caitlin is very passionate about the work KTF is doing in Papua New Guinea, and she can’t wait for her first trek!
+Caitlin is very passionate about the work KTF is doing in Papua New Guinea and she completed her first Kokoda crossing in 2017!